DCtime/LawsAndTheorems/README.md

 * Create a Minecraft mod which needs Forge Mod Loader to run it.
 * Dump every STEM concepts into the mod because I'm bored.
 * Doesn't care how fun it is.
 * Performance Optimize?
-If there is major performance issue, send an issue for me or make a pull request, or I'll just focus on readabiity.
+If there is major performance issue, send an issue to me or make a pull request, or I'll just focus on readabiity.

 ## How do I add it to minecraft?